rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/PlaceOrders/PlaceOrders.md

   stop-loss and target orders are only activated when the entry order receives its first fill.
 Once either of the stop-loss or target orders is filled, the other is cancelled.

+  You create bracket orders starting with a BRACKET command, and ending with an ENDBRACKET command.
+Between these you can use ENTRY, STOPLOSS, TARGET and ROLLOVER commands: the ENTRY command is mandatory, but the commands between BRACKET and ENDBRACKET can be in any order.

+  If you use the same command more than once within a bracket order definition, only the latest one is relevant: this enables you to correct mistakes.

+  If you make a mistake that results in an error message, then the ENBRACKET command wil inform you that the bracket order cannot be actioned, and you will have to reinput the definition.
+You can use the QUIT command to discard the definition before you get as far as the ENDBRACKET command.

 Note that as a matter of implementation convenience, single orders are actually implemented as bracket orders with an entry order but without the associated